futtetennista/mars-rover/README.md

 * Clarify requirements (see provious point)
-* Make robot generic to support different capabilities e.g. move more than 1 step, or allow to express diagonal movements in one move etc.
+* Make robot generic to support different capabilities e.g. move more than 1 step, or allow to express diagonal movements in one instruction etc.
-* Add more unit tests esp. of th business logic
+* Add more unit tests esp. of the business logic
 * Build and run code in a dockerised environment
 * Support larger grids
 * Expose an API